Unity-Technologies/com.unity.multiplayer.docs/docs/learn/bossroom/getting-started-boss-room.md

 ### Exploring the project

 Boss Room is an eight-player co-op RPG game experience, where players collaborate to fight imps, and then a boss.
-Players can select between classes that each have skills with didactically interesting networking characteristics.
+Players can select between character classes that were designed to provide educational oriented implementations of characteristics commonly found in similar small-scale netcode games.
 Control model is click-to-move, with skills triggered by a mouse button or hotkey.

 One of the eight clients acts as the host/server.
 That client will use a compositional approach so that its entities have both server and client components.